 Interest on the lease liability in each period during the lease term is the amount that produces a constant periodic rate of interest on the remaining balance of the lease liability.
-The Company determine the revised discount rate as the interest rate implicit in the lease for the remainder of the lease term, if that rate can be readily determined, or the lessee's incremental borrowing rate at the date of reassessment, if the interest rate implicit in the lease payments.
-The Company remeasure the lease liability to reflect changes to the lease payments.
+The Company determine the revised discount rate as the interest rate implicit in the lease for the remainder of the lease term, if that rate can be readily determined, or the lessee's incremental borrowing rate at the date of reassessment, if the interest rate implicit in the lease cannot be readily determined.
+After the commencement date, The Company remeasure the lease liability to reflect changes to the lease payments.
 The Company recognise the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.